mickwheeler/alignment/covenant-welfare-1.0.md

 * What would change §5's commitments, concretely — what evidence, if it appeared, should move this project toward less precaution rather than more?

 ---
-Status: Draft v1.0 — circulated for review
+Status: Draft v1.0 — Circulated for Review

 Companion document: The Covenant Governance Protocol v1.0